jordanh245/Capstone------VR/README.md

 # Vr Emporium

-This website was made to fulfill the requirements of our Front End Solo Project.
+This website was made to fulfill the requirements of my Capstone Project.

 ## About

-Vr Emporium allows the user to view all the top Vr headsets out on the market and add any to their cart.
+Vr Emporium allows the user to view all the top Vr headsets out on the market and add any to their cart so they can experience an simulated a check out process with Stripe api.